rdacomp/CollapseOS/README.md

 sophisticated machines from more sophisticated scavenged parts and, who knows, in a couple of decades, build a new IC fab (or bring an old one back to life).

-## Status

-The project is progressing well and I already have a working shell (see `doc` to see what it can do) on a classic RC2014.
-Highlights:

-* Extremely flexible: Kernel parts are written as loosely knit modules that are bound through glue code.
-This makes the kernel adaptable to many unforseen situations.
-* 2K binary (but size vary wildly depending on what parts you include.
-2K is for a shell using all parts).
-* Built with minimal tooling: only [scas][scas] is needed
-* Can read and write to memory through shell
-* Can run arbitrary routine from arbitrary address with arbitrary arguments from shell.
-* Can "upload" code from serial link into memory and execute it.
-* Can manage multiple "block devices"
-* Can read SD cards as block devices
-* A z80 assembler written in z80 that is progressing well and should soon be able to replace `scas`.

 ## Organisation of this repository

 There's very little done so far, but here's how it's organized: